-For the 2014 reporting year, we conducted a reasonable country of origin inquiry (RCOI) on the source and chain of custody of the conflict minerals contained in products we manufacture or contract to manufacture.
+For the 2015 reporting year, we conducted a reasonable country of origin inquiry (RCOI) on the source and chain of custody of the conflict minerals contained in products we manufacture or contract to manufacture.
 Our RCOI process was conducted for the conflict minerals we identified in our products and we believe this process was reasonably designed to determine whether any of the conflict minerals originated in the Democratic Republic of the Congo or an adjoining country (the Covered Countries), or were from recycled or scrap sources.
-Based on this inquiry and the representations we received from our suppliers, we were unable to determine that all the conflict minerals present in the material or components supplied to us either originated outside the Covered Countries or were from recycled or scrap sources.
+Based on information received to date, we are unable to conclude whether the conflict minerals present in the material or components supplied to us may have originated from the Covered Countries in circumstances that support armed groups in the region.

 We designed our due diligence measures to conform, in all material respects, to the criteria set forth in the "OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas" (Second Edition).
-Our due diligence efforts in 2014 included the following:
+Our due diligence efforts in 2015 included the following: